 TIPS FOR MAKING THE PERFECT RICE

-- Basmati Rice is my hands-down favorite for Cilantro Lime Black Bean Rice.
-It is more aromatic than regular long grain rice and cooks up perfectly every time
+Basmati Rice is my favorite for Cilantro Lime Black Bean Rice.
+It is more aromatic than regular long grain rice and cooks up perfectly every time.

-- Don’t stir your rice!
+Don’t stir the rice!
 Stirring activates the starches, resulting in a stickier texture.
-Instead, just fluff it with a fork
+Instead, just fluff it with a fork.

 IMPORTANT TIPS FOR FLAVORING YOUR RICE

-- Start by sauteeing onion and garlic in Avocado Oil.
+Start by sauteeing fresh onion and garlic in Avocado Oil.
 The onion and garlic practically melt by the time the rice is done and they add so much flavor

 NOTE: I use about 1 Tablespoon of lime juice for this recipe.
 It’s not overwhelming but adds a nice brightness to the rice.
 You can adjust the amount to your preference.

 ABOUT THOSE BLACK BEANS